dog with person who is caring

 Baby your (fur)baby.

 Did you know pets can have allergic reactions just like people?
-That’s why our toys are hypoallergenic, made from the same safe material used in baby teethers.
+That’s why our toys are made from hypoallergenic materials.

 Surprisingly un-gross.

 Let’s be honest, we love to play fetch but we do NOT love to pick up slimy gross toys.
 Yomp toys have a super-smooth non-porous surface that doesn’t degrade and gather grime.
-Plus you can pop ‘em in the dishwasher!
+Plus you can pop ‘em in the dishwasher or washer.

-Yomp Soft Silicone Dog Toys vs Hard Plastic Dog Toys
+Yomp Dog Toys vs Hard Plastic Dog Toys

 Gentle on gums